The global speaker bureau

 What he offers you

-With unparalleled insights into what the future holds and how new technologies will affect the way we work and develop, Ray Kurzweil offers audiences an invaluable sneak preview of what is just around the technology corner.
+With unparalleled insights into what the future holds and how new technologies like artificial intelligence will affect the way we work and develop, Ray Kurzweil offers audiences an invaluable sneak preview of what is just around the technology corner.

 How he presents